Last updated: June 11, 2018

 Only authorised personnel and third party vendors have access to your personal information, and these employees and vendors are required to treat this information as confidential.

-Despite these precautions, we cannot guarantee that unauthorized persons will not obtain access to your personal information.
+Despite these precautions, we cannot guarantee that unauthorised persons will not obtain access to your personal information.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.